 While other martial arts styles certainly have their place in MMA, there’s no denying that wrestling is one of the most effective.
 This is especially true at the highest levels of the sport, where wrestlers have consistently found success against some of the best strikers in the world.

-Why is Wrestling So Effective?
+Why is Wrestling So Effective for UFC Fighters?

 Wrestling is an effective martial art for a few different reasons.
 First, it’s very effective at taking an opponent to the ground.
 Once on the ground, a wrestler can control an opponent and prevent them from getting back to their feet.
 This is important because it allows a wrestler to avoid an opponent’s strikes and take them down at will.